-My recommendations are Cenote La Noria, Verde Lucero, Cenote Mojarras, and Cenote Selvatica.
-A popular favorite is the Verde Lucero, which even has a zipline into the falls!
+MY RECOMMENDATIONS: Cenote La Noria, Verde Lucero, Cenote Mojarras, Cenote Selvatica, and Verde Lucero, which even has a zipline into the falls!

 - Chichen Itza Maya Ruins – These beautiful ruins are some of the most unique things to see and are an UNESCO world heritage site.
 The oldest building in Chichen Itza dates from the 5th century and includes a 98-foot tall pyramid with 9 terraces around.

 Many people believe this symbolizes heaven having 9 levels.
 It takes 2.5 hours from Cancun and is worth the trip to see how Mayans lived thousands of years ago.

 There is so much more to do in Cancun, but I can’t spend all day talking about Cancun when I’ve got another top contender to research!

 The Top Attractions to Check Out in Hawaii